itssamuelrowe/binarystars/content/loop-statements-how-your-programs-repeat-things/working-with-the-do-while-statement.md

 Further, to deal with input errors we add the throws clause at the beginning of the main method.

-You will learn more about input/output and exceptions later in this course.
+You will learn more about input/output and exceptions later in this book.
 Don't worry, you don't have to understand these concepts right now.